 On arrival to Arshan, we usually have lunch in the local Buryat cafe.
 The meals are very simple but fresh and well cooked.
 Food, in general, is mild and not spicy, but hot and soy sauce usually present on the table.
 Simple lamb soup with little bits of vegetables.
 ‘Pozy’ which look like big dumplings with a mix of pork and beef meat inside are steam cooked and are eaten with hands.
 Also different kind of pastry with meat or other stuffings.
 Regular salads can be easily found anywhere.
 Also side dishes like potato, pasta or rice.
 Berry juice with water and sugar is very popular, also tea, coffee, beer…

 After lunch, we head to visit holy waters of Kyngarga river with mineral springs all over the place.
-Roaring river with high rocks and forest on the both shores.
-There is also a nice trekking opportunity to go and see the waterfals up in the mountain.
+Roaring river with high rocks and forest on both shores.
+There is also a nice trekking opportunity to go and see the waterfalls up in the mountain.
 2 kilometers total there and back.
 It is a great walk after a long ride in a car.

 There is more to explore

 There is a Space observation facility, beautiful mountains, rivers, lakes and vast endless valley which leads to Mongolia.
-Spots with mind blowing panoramic views.
+Spots with mind-blowing panoramic views.
 Wild nature with rich healthy air.
 Street market with local and Mongolian goods.

-Recommended time span is 2 days total and 1 night in Arshan.
+The recommended time span is 2 days total and 1 night in Arshan.
 But it is possible to go there and back in one day.
 The tour is available all year on any day.